laurenriddle/Hive-Mind-Back-End-Capstone-Api/README.md

 ## Want to use the Hive Mind API?
 Follow the steps below to run the application

-1. Create a new directory in your terminal by running `mkdir Hive-Mind-API`.
+1. Create a new directory in your terminal by running `mkdir Hive-Mind-API` and then run `cd Hive-Mind-API`.
 Clone down this repository by clicking the "Clone or Download" button above, copying the SSH key, and running the following command in your terminal `git clone SSHKEYGOESHERE`.
 2. After the clone is finished, run `cd Hive-Mind-Back-End-Capstone-API` in your terminal.
 3. Create your virtual environment by typing the following commands in your terminal:
     - For OSX: